ninsau/flowers-nextjs-table/MIGRATION.md

 - **Virtualization**: Use the `renderBody` prop.
 - **Internationalization**: Use the `localization` prop.

 If you encounter any issues during migration, please don't hesitate to [open an issue](https://github.com/ninsau/nextjs-reusable-table/issues) on GitHub.
-Thank you for using `@flowers/nextjs-table`!
+Thank you for using `flowers-nextjs-table`!